What is the Advertising Standards Authority?

 - Ads on CD ROMs, DVD and video, and faxes

-- We regulate sales promotions, such as special offers, prize draws and competitions wherever they appear
+- Sales promotions, such as special offers, prize draws and competitions wherever they appear.

-This is fairly broad and covers just about any printed or broadcast advert as well as sellers' own websites, banner/third party ads, including marketing communications on social networking sites such as Twitter and Facebook (see below).
+This is fairly broad and covers just about any printed or broadcast advert as well as sellers' own websites, banner/third party ads, including marketing communications on social networking sites such as Twitter and Facebook.

 For further information on what the ASA covers, see: What we cover (our remit).